Hollywood’s Obsession With Facelifts

 Hollywood is known for a lot of things, such as being the movie capital of the world.
-One aspect of Hollywood that gets a lot of media attention is this seemingly endless obsession with plastic surgery, the face lift in particular.
+One aspect of Hollywood that gets a lot of media attention is this seemingly endless obsession with plastic surgery, the facelift in particular.
 It is almost to the point where the Hollywood lifestyle is synonymous with cosmetic surgery.

 Joan Rivers comes to mind.
-This woman is in her late 70’s, and it seems as though she is trying to maintain the look of a 30 year old for her whole life.
+This woman is in her late 70s, and it seems as though she is trying to maintain the look of a 30-year-old.
 While she does not look like she’s in her 70’s, she doesn’t look exactly normal.
 She has a perennially frozen face.

-But it is when you don’t know when to stop that problems arise.
+But it is when you don’t know when to stop those problems arise.
 One has to wonder, when some of these people look at themselves in the mirror, what it is that they are seeing?
-Clearly, if they saw themselves like the rest of us see them they would stop modifying their appearance.
-When certain celebrities have gone way beyond the norm, like Mickey Rourke for instance, most people agree that the end results are strange.
+If they saw themselves as the rest of us, understand them, they would stop modifying their appearance.
+When certain celebrities have gone way beyond the norm, like Mickey Rourke, most people agree that the results are strange.